brct-james/guild-golems/README.md

 - Summon Golems using Mana
 - - `invokers` amplify your mana regen
 - - Mana regen is calculated every time `secureGetUser` is called
+- - `harvesters` gather resources from nodes in the world
+- Have golems travel between locations

 ### Endpoints